Lower Hutt party proves to be hotbed for measles after eight people infected

-A Lower Hutt party has proven to be a hotbed for measles.
+A party at home has proven to be a hotbed for measles.

 Dr Annette Nesdale, a medical officer of health for the greater Wellington region, confirmed eight people have come down with the infectious disease since attending a party in Lower Hutt last month.